Can I Install an Event Tent Without a Permit?

 Installing your tent securely is very important for you to be approved when you install your tent.
 This is especially important for very windy areas.
 Some sites require that tent installations have a site and evacuation plan.
 In some cases you will also need structural calculations from an engineering firm to certify a site specific tent installation and tethering plan.
 Acquiring tent installation calculations can add a week or two to the tent ordering process since it takes time for an independent firm to certify your tent installation and tethering plans.

 What is the safest way to secure a tent?
-There are multiple tools you can use to secure your tent and they are all site specific and dependant on whether you can tie it down or bolt it down to secure it.
+There are multiple tools you can use to secure your tent and they are all site specific and dependent on whether you can tie it down or bolt it down to secure it.
 Of course, if you have questions, let us know and we will help you break it all down.

 K-Rails (for larger tents)